victimofleisure/Sloganeer/README.md

 ### Transitions

-* scroll from left to right
+* Scroll from left to right
-* scroll from right to left
+* Scroll from right to left
-* scroll from top to bottom
+* Scroll from top to bottom
-* scroll from bottom to top
+* Scroll from bottom to top
-* reveal or cover from left to right
+* Reveal or cover from left to right
-* reveal or cover from top to bottom
+* Reveal or cover from top to bottom
-* reveal or cover one letter at a time
+* Reveal or cover one letter at a time
-* fade to or from background color
+* Fade to or from background color
-* scale horizontally
+* Scale horizontally
-* scale vertically
+* Scale vertically
-* scale both axes
+* Scale both axes
-* reveal or cover with tiles
+* Reveal or cover with tiles